coastalfighter/google-drive-multi-file-uploader-using-Python-pydrive/README.md

 =>Provide the folder path that has to be zipped and uploaded.

 # Note:
-=>This project is done under the guidance of Zaid Sir and Digipodium
+=>This project is done under the guidance of Zaid Sir and Digipodium(www.digipodium.com)

 => Made by Gaurang Shukla(grngshukla@gmail.com)